renpy/renpy/sphinx/source/layeredimage.rst

 runtime.

-To make defining layered images easier, Ren'Py has the layeredimage statement, which introduces a domain-specific language that lets you define a layer image.
+To make defining layered images easier, Ren'Py has the layeredimage statement, which introduces a domain-specific language that lets you define a layered image.
 There's also the :func:`LayeredImage` object, which isn't an image but can be assigned to an image statement and used like one.